New Estimands for Experiments with Strong Interference: Basic Approach

 In some cases, it may be reasonable to reduce this factor by bounding $\sigma_\theta^2 = \bar{\theta}(1-\bar{\theta})$ more tightly.
-For example, in Section \ref{sec: cholera real} we consider a vaccination trial in which the disease rate ranged from 0.002 to 0.005 in the preceding years.
-In such a case, it might reasonable to bound $\bar{\theta}$ by a safety factor of the historical values, as opposed to allowing $\bar{\theta}$ to equal $0.5$, which would be implausibly high for this setting.
+For example, in the supplement we consider a vaccination trial in which the disease rate ranged from 0.002 to 0.005 in the preceding years.
+In such a case, it might reasonable to bound $\bar{\theta}$ by a safety factor of the historical values, as opposed to allowing $\bar{\theta} = 0.5$, which would be implausibly high for this setting.